 If a direct approach fails to provide the answers you need, then try to be a fly on the wall as well.
 The act of listening and watching your team in action can be equally as (and often even more) revealing!
 The trick is to be objective; to observe employees as if you’d never met them before.

 Ask yourself: where does this individual excel?
 What character traits shine through?
-And, more importantly, how might these be put to use in the organisation?
+And, more importantly, how might these be put to use for the company's benefit?

-Just be careful not to jump to conclusions – especially if you notice problematic or questionable workplace behaviour.
+Just be careful not to jump to conclusions – especially if you notice problematic or questionable workplace behavior or body language.
 They might be having a bad day!
-Taking notes over time will help you recognize behavioural patterns and make more accurate judgments of employee strengths and weaknesses.
+Taking notes over time will help you recognize behavioral patterns and make more accurate judgments of employee strengths and weaknesses and their work ethic.

 The internet’s another powerful avenue for determining employee strong points.
 For example, it’s now common practice for employers to research their team on social media platforms like Facebook, Instagram, and LinkedIn.